How to Start a Small Business

 Key Factors for Successful Fabric Shop Startups

-According to the Craft & Hobby Association, annual retail sales of craft and hobby supplies top $30 billion, making the fabric trade a powerful player on the U.S. retail scene.
+According to the Association For Creative Industries (AFCI), annual retail sales of craft and hobby supplies top $36 billion, making the fabric trade a powerful player on the U.S. retail scene.

 But industry trends won't guarantee the success of your fabric shop startup.
 Good fabric shop owners pay close attention to a diverse range of success factors including wholesaler relationships, inventory costs, markups and marketing.